bpetermann/aware-components/packages/aware-components/README.md

 - **Customizable Warnings**: Developers receive accessibility warnings during development, enabling quick fixes and improvements.
 - **Expandable**: While currently focused on accessibility, the library is designed to expand in the future.

+## Stability Warning ⚠️

+> **Note**: This is an early version of and is still under active development.
+Features may change, and some components may not be fully stable.
+Use with caution.

 ## Usage

 For optimal accessibility monitoring, wrap your entire application with the `A11yProvider`: